Yandex Cloud

 2. Connecting to managed databases from functions

-Connecting to managed databases from functions
+Connecting to managed databases from a function

 Written by